Style & Submission Guidelines

 When researching a story idea, a writer should be reading at least three different sources; either news articles or other sources of related information.
 Having done this, the writer can recount the event in their own words, using the information they have gathered.
 Ideally, the writer should be tracing the story back to the original source: If you want to write an article about the George Zimmerman trial, for example, you can find video coverage of the trial itself, the transcripts of telephone calls, previous interviews with defense or prosecution attorneys, etc. Having studied these, it is then possible for you to create an original article.

-The Final word on this is that any writer found plagiarizing someone else’s work will be permanently banned from writing for the Guardian Express and will, in addition, forfeit all rights to royalties from their articles.
+The Final word on this is that any writer found plagiarizing someone else’s work will be permanently banned from writing for the Guardian Liberty Voice and will, in addition, forfeit all rights to royalties from their articles.

 The first letter of all words in headlines must be capitalized, other than certain conjunctives, such as “and”, “the”, “to”, “at”, etc. The Easiest Way to Ensure Correct Capitalization is to Use the Conversion Tool at www.titlecase.com.
 Simply paste your title into the left-hand box and hit the ‘convert’ button; your correctly capitalized title will appear in the right-hand box, for you to copy and paste.